polleverywhere/marketing_engineer_challenge/README.md

 2. When somebody adds a new case study to the `./source/case-studies` directory or changes the `title` frontmatter key; make the changes appear automatically in the footer on all pages, on the "/" homepage, and on the "/case-studies.html" page.

 3. The images that represent case studies at "/" and "/case-studies.html" are not DRY.
 If somebody in marketing decides they want a different image to represent a case study, how can you structure the page so that you change that URL in one place and it updates in all of the areas where the case study is referenced?
+Can you make this image appear as a hero shot on the case study page itself?

 ## Helpful resources